adrw/westegg-gatsby-theme-misk/README.md

 ## Westegg

-This theme and demo also lives in [Westegg](https://github.com/westegg/westegg), a monorepo and directory for Gatsby Themes that I'm hoping to collaborate with others on moving forward.
+This theme and demo also lives in [Westegg](https://github.com/westegg/westegg), a collaborative monorepo and directory for Gatsby Themes.

 Go Gatsby Themes 🎉